Willis Island: History

-Cyclone Yasi
+Cyclones

 On 2 February 2011, sometime shortly after 08:30 AEST, the eye of Cyclone Yasi moved directly over Willis Island as a Category 5 tropical cyclone.
 Four station staff had been evacuated the previous day.
 A wind gust speed of 185 kph was recorded by the weather station equipment before the anemometer failed.
 The barometric pressure fell to an exceptionally low 937.9 hPa.
 Around 9:00 am, radar data was disrupted.
 Roughly an hour later, communication with the island was completely cut off.
 The cyclone was so strong it altered the shape of the island and cleared much of its vegetation.

 Limited services were restored on 17 February 2011.
 A Bureau of Meteorology spokeswoman later said the core building sustained minor damage to the roof, deck covering and one of the solar panels.
 "The radome which protects the radar was completely destroyed and the radar itself sustained damage and needed to be replaced," she said.
 The associated storm surge also damaged the power generator, sewage system and desalination equipment.
 Operation of the weather monitoring station was restored on 12 December 2011.

+Meteorology staff on the island were evacuated again in 2023 by a Royal Australian Navy (RAN) warship before Cyclone Jasper passed through the area on 11 December.
+Little damage was caused to the island and the BOM staff returned eleven days after they were evacuated.